rabbitmq/rabbitmq-website/site/tutorial-two-java.md

 messages aren't lost: we need to mark both a queue and messages as durable.

-First, we need to make sure that Rabbit will never lose our `hello` queue.
+First, we need to make sure that RabbitMQ will never lose our queue.
 In order to do so, we need to declare it as _durable_:

     :::java
     boolean durable = true;
     channel.queueDeclare("hello", durable, false, false, null);

-Although that command is correct by itself it won't work in our setup.
-That's because we've already defined a queue called `task_queue` which is not durable.
-RabbitMQ doesn't allow you to redefine a queue with different parameters and will return a hard error to any program that tries to do that.
+Although that command is correct by itself it won't work in our present setup.
+That's because we've already defined a queue called `hello` which is not durable.
+RabbitMQ doesn't allow you to redefine an existing queue with different parameters and will return a hard error to any program that tries to do that.
 But there is a quick workaround - let's declare a queue with different name, for example `task_queue`: